 The Unrestricted General Fund 10 provides the resources necessary to sustain the day-to-day activities of the District and pays for most faculty, staff, administrative and other operating expenditures.
 Two key fiscal performance indicators are fund balance and infrastructural balance; that is, current year revenues in relation to current year expenditures.
-In Fiscal Year 2006-2007, the District's ending fund balance peaked at 14.80%.
-The ending fund balance declined over the next three years to a low of 6.22% in Fiscal Year 2009-2010.
+In Fiscal Year 2009-2010, the District's ending fund balance fell to low 6.22% in Fiscal Year 2009-2010.
 In February 2011, the Board of Trustees adopted a 7% reserve principle, which has since been codified into policy, and the District experienced an increase in its ending fund balance each subsequent year to Fiscal Year 2013-2014, which ended with an ending fund balance of 16.14%.
 The District anticipated a planned reduction in its ending fund balance in Fiscal Year 2014-2015 to accommodate costs associated with personnel decisions including the addition of positions and collective bargaining settlements.
 This plan came to fruition with an ending fund balance of 13.60%.
 The District received one-time funding from the State of California for reimbursements of mandated cost programs resulting in an ending fund balance of 15.89% for Fiscal Year 2015-2016.
 The District slightly drew from its fund balance in Fiscal Year 2016-2017 and Fiscal Year 2017-2018 to end at 14.31% and 13.11% respectively, primarily to provide cost-of-living increases for employees.
-The District ended Fiscal Year 18-19 with a General Fund Balance at 18.09%, and Fiscal Year 19-20 at \$25 million or about 19.56% as illustrated in the graph below.
+The District ended Fiscal Year 18-19 with a General Fund Balance at 18.09%, Fiscal Year 19-20 at 19.56%, and Fiscal Year 20-21 at 19.96% with an ending fund balance of \$27M.

-As the District moves forward in budget planning for Fiscal Year 2020-2021 and beyond, the District will access fund balance resources as a budget stabilization tool to establish a balanced long-term infrastructure while maintaining the integrity of the reserves in compliance with Board policies and principles and continue to provide funding to the District Financial Stabilization General Fund 12 created in February 2015 to buttress the District against future economic downturns.
+As the District moves forward in budget planning for Fiscal Year 2022-2024 and beyond, the District will access fund balance resources as a budget stabilization tool to establish a balanced long-term infrastructure while maintaining the integrity of the reserves in compliance with Board policies and principles and continue to provide funding to the District Financial Stabilization General Fund 12 created in February 2015 to buttress the District against future economic downturns.
 Below is a graphical depiction of the District's Ending Fund Balance for its Unrestricted General Fund 10: